hipe/tmx/lib/skylab/beauty-salon/doc/issues/029-name-conventions-for-constants.md

 (this is a ground-up re-write of a document "lost in the [#br-092] fire".)

+## synopsis

+we use these conventions not because they are pretty (they are not) but because they pack a lot of self-documentation into a small space.

+a const's style exhibits both is "scope" and the kind of object it references. here is a summary of the N tiers of scope:

+    Public_API  # this const assignment is part of your (semver) pub.
+API

+    Library_Scope_  # may be used by this node (file) and any child nodes

+    Cozy_Scope__  # (2) this const is used *only* by this file

+    One_Off_Scope___  # (3) set in only 1 place, referenced in only 1 other

+    Singleton_Scope____   # (4) this const (as string) only exists in 1 place

+    Flagged_for_Elimination_____  # (5) referrant is not used.
+OK to remove

+here is an overview of how the "shape" of the referenced object inflects the name (we will use "cozy" scope becuase it is common):

+    Module_eg_Class_in_Contemorary_Style__

+    ModuleOrClassInLegacyStyle__

+    This_casing_is_reserved_for_proc_likes_eg_actors__

+    ANY_OBJECT_TREATED_AS_A_VALUE__

+## justification (preview)

+these conventions are both ugly and near perfect. there is a case to be made for an intuitive semantic value in their ugliness: the uglier the name is (the more trailing underscores it has), the less intended it is for public consumption. i.e if you don't like the way a name looks it probably doesn't like you either.

+names like these are optimized for refactorability and comprehensivenes though what they self-document. by seeing a const we immediately know two things from which we can infer many others:

+  1) through its shape we know rougly what it is and how we are expected to interact with it.

+  2) to be able to know its scope at a glance has two important ramifications for what we can know about a const assignment right
+     away:

+     A) we know immediately how far we have to look for documentiation (at best) or (at least) a home for the const. const assignments at tier 0 should always be documented, and consts at tier 1 should usually be. (so we also know something about our chances for finding documentation - you can know right away whether a const at tier 2 and below is documented because you are already "in" the node that owns it.)

+     B) if we want to change the const (or are at least considering it), we get an immediate estimate of how broad an impact that change might have on the broader system: a const assignment at tier 5 is tautologically OK to removed. removing or changing a const at tier 0, on the other hand, is a violation of "semver.org".

+        (consts at tier 2 and below are usually trivial to change. at tier 1 is somewhere in between.)

 ## introduction

 remember that a constant in ruby can refer to any arbitrary value.